Under construction

 Assume the Best

-The goal of every call is to make the person on the other end feel seen, heard, valued, and welcomed as a member of your community.
+The goal of every call is to make the person on the other end feel seen, heard, valued, and welcomed as a member of your parish community.
 They should hear genuine concern in your voice, never accusation or judgment.

-Ask Open Questions
+Ask Open Ended Questions

 If you leave them room to answer with a yes or no, chances are they will choose to do so.
 These one-word responses won’t allow you to truly connect with the person on the other end of the call, and you won’t gain any insight into why they stopped coming to Mass or where they could use support from the parish community.
 Open ended questions allow you to encounter more of their heart and mind in their answers.